Prison Tattoos

 By C.A.

 Tats, Tacs, Tatajues, and Filorasos.
-These are some of the tattoo terms convicts use while doing time in prison.
+These are some of the tattoo terms convicts use behind the walls.

-Tattoos have always been big in prisons across the world because it’s a form of rebellion.
-It’s a way to tell the prison administration, “hey, you might be able to control where you put my body, but you can’t dictate what the hell I put on it”.
+Tattoos have always been big in prisons across the world because they represent a form of rebellion.
+Tattoos are a way of broadcasting to the prison administration that, “hey, you might be able to control where you house my body, but you can’t dictate what the hell I put on it”.

-Not only is tattooing in prison a complicated profession, but a deadly one as well.
-HIV, Hepatitis C and other nasty diseases are always a major threat when handling the blood of an incarcerated stranger.
-That’s why an experienced tattoo artist doing time not only understands the art of tattooing, but also the practice of sterilization.
+Not only is tattooing in prison a complicated art, but a deadly one as well.
+HIV, Hepatitis C and other nasty diseases are always a major factor when handling the blood of an incarcerated stranger.
+That’s why many convicted tattoo artists conform to the laws of sterilization.

 Building a good tattoo gun is another issue any artist interested in going into the tattoo business in prison must master.
 Just as big brained scientists have advance in technology through out the years, hard headed convicts have done the same when it comes to building their tattoo guns.
 That’s why prison tattoos these days look so damn sharp.
 There are two standard types of prison tattoo pistols.
 The spinner and the relay.
 The relay method is much better than the now obsolete spinner rig-up of the past.

-Heres how these penetentiary Macgyver's create the relay powered pistol.
+Heres how penitentiary MacGyver’s create the relay powered pistol.

-So that pretty much explains why tattoo artists in the pinta make some decent change and are in such high demand.
+So that pretty much explains why tattoo artists in prison make some decent funds.